openvinotoolkit/openvino/src/plugins/intel_cpu/docs/performance_hint_and_threads_scheduling.md

 | ov::hint::enable_hyper_threading | No                                | No                                            |
 | ov::hint::enable_cpu_pinning     | No                                | Yes except using P-cores and E-cores together |

-> **NOTE**: Meteor Lake on Windows use P-cores and E-cores (except for large language models).
+> **NOTE**: Both P-cores and E-cores are used for Latency Hint on Intel® Core™ Ultra Processors with Windows, except for large language models.

-## Default Setting of Throughput Hint on Hybrid Core
+## Throughput Hint on Hybrid Core Systems

-In this scenario, threads scheduling first evaluates the memory pressure of the current model on the current platform and determines the number of threads per stream, as shown below.
+In this scenario, thread scheduling first evaluates the memory pressure of the model being inferred on the current platform, and determines the number of threads per stream, as shown below.

 | Memory Pressure | Threads per stream    |
 | --------------- | --------------------- |